 Shenandoah National Park

-One of the most beautiful places in the Eastern United States is less than 2 hours from Washington, DC.
+One of the most beautiful places to go in East Coast United States is less than 2 hours from Washington, DC.
 Shenandoah National Park stretches along a ridge of the Blue Ridge Mountains, offering scenic views, classic park lodges, and excellent hiking.

 Skyline Drive winds along the mountain ridge for 105 miles and is the centrepiece of the park.
 Along the drive, 75 overlooks give easy access to eastern and westward views of the Virginia mountains and valleys.
 Over 100 trails, including the iconic Appalachian Trail, criss-cross the park.